vimeo/psalm/docs/running_psalm/plugins/authoring_plugins.md

 - `AfterEveryFunctionCallAnalysisInterface` - called after Psalm evaluates any function call.
 Cannot influence the call further.
 - `AfterExpressionAnalysisInterface` - called after Psalm evaluates an expression.
 - `AfterFunctionCallAnalysisInterface` - called after Psalm evaluates a function call to any function defined within the project itself.
 Can alter the return type or perform modifications of the call.
+- `AfterFunctionLikeAnalysisInterface` - called after Psalm has completed its analysis of a given function-like.
 - `AfterMethodCallAnalysisInterface` - called after Psalm analyzes a method call.
 - `AfterStatementAnalysisInterface` - called after Psalm evaluates an statement.
 - `FunctionExistenceProviderInterface` - can be used to override Psalm's builtin function existence checks for one or more functions.